Student Human Rights Commission

 - SHRC hosted its 6th Annual Fair Housing Art and Literary Contest in honor of Fair Housing Month - April 2016.
 This year's theme was "There is Always Unity in Community".
 Winners were selected from both the art and literary categories.
 This year's winners are:

-Sofia Rosales, Lake Braddock High School - Literary Winner
+Sofia Rosales, Robinson Secondary High School - Literary Winner

 Suji Kim, Annandale High School - Art Winner